top of page

 • I felt like it was wrong of me to scan the QR to receive the “payouts”

-Thoughts of my first experience with QR Ang Bao ran through my mind (see above) and without hesitation, I agreed to his direction.
+Thoughts of my first experience with QR Ang Bao ran through my mind (see above) and without hesitation, I was onboard with his direction.

-With more and more news popping up, we knew we were on the right track and hence we moved on to the next step.
+With more and more news popping up, we liked this direction even more and eagerly moved on to the next step!

 Step 02: